 7) Don’t mess about – full-on focus not maximum hours

-Be committed, focused and super-efficient during the time you’re at work, and probably no-one will even notice if you have to leave 10 minutes early to do pickup.
-But if you faff, gossip or spend time doing personal admin, people will resent it, and fast.
-Plus it gives the rest of us working mums a bad name.
-Just don’t.
+Be committed, focused and super-efficient during the time you’re at work, and no-one sensible will resent it if you have to leave 10 minutes early to do pickup.
+But if you spend time faffing, gossiping or spend time doing your online shop, people will notice it, and fast.
+Plus it gives the rest of us working mums a bad name!